squalou/google-chat-linux/README.md

 ## Wayland support

+### TL/DR;

+Run with **both** command line options : `--enable-features=WaylandWindowDecorations --ozone-platform-hint=auto`

+### Detailed story

 Electron 20 introduced a command line to mimic chromium way to switch to Wayland if available.
 Simply run electron ap with `--ozone-platform-hint=auto` to make it use Wayland if available, Xorg else.
 The default value is `default` and does not try Wayland at all.

 This has side effects on window decoration (absent on Gnome for instance).

+Another side effect is the lack of notification in systray.
+(Which only works already with a workaround on Gnome, see further).

+So you have to enable yet another feature flag (see https://github.com/electron/electron/pull/29618) `--enable-features=WaylandWindowDecorations`

+So, feel free to enable **both** options if you want, it will work with this lmitation.

-I first enforced it in the .desktop shortcut, bad idea sorry about that ;-)
+I first enforced the ozone flag in the .desktop shortcut, bad idea sorry about that ;-), forget the 5.21-18-2 version.

 I didn't find a way to make this a runtime option, this setting must be taken into account very early in electron startup I'm not even sure it's possible to do that.

-So, **to use electron's Wayland rendering** edit `/usr/share/applciations/google-chat-linux.desktop` and add `--ozone-platform-hint=auto`.
+So, **to use electron's Wayland rendering** edit `/usr/share/applciations/google-chat-linux.desktop` and add `--enable-features=WaylandWindowDecorations --ozone-platform-hint=auto`.

 ## CHANGELOG and news